cse110-fa21-group21/cse110-fa21-group21/admin/meetings/111521-TAMeeting.md

     - Need to add Branch Protection Rules
 2. **JavaScript**
      - Recipe Card and Recipe Viewer
+     - Need to be put together with CSS!
+     - Hema: Filtering by Tags should be a necessary feature!

 **Taks:**
-   - Put in all the tasks in the project board for all teams
-   - Go through all assignemtns on canvas and start delegating tasks
+   - MVP Feature by Friday!
+   - Team Status Video by next Monday!
+   - Sprint Review and Retrospective

 ### Meeting End Time
-- **Time (PDT): 1:30 pm **
+- **Time (PDT): 2:00 pm **